Turkey Sandwich made with Haitian Bread

 How to make your own Haitian Bread Turkey Sandwich

 You will need of course the bread, my recipe for homemade turkey lunchmeat, your vegetables of choice, Noubess hot and spicy Mango mixed with and mayo for that extra zin.

 Assemble your sandwich and recipe for roasted turkey

-Assembling you sandwich is pretty straightforward.
+Assembling your sandwich is pretty straightforward.
 Spread the mixture created with Noubess hot and spicy Mango and mayonnaise on the inside of the bread.
-Place a few slices of my roasted turkey lunchmeat, add tomato slices and a few baby spinach leaves.
-You can use lettuce or watercress instead of the spinach.
+Place a few slices of my roasted turkey lunchmeat, add tomato slices, and a few baby spinach leaves.
+You can use lettuce or watercress instead of spinach.

 Here’s the recipe for the roasted turkey!

 This sandwich can be made with any type of bread.
 Haitian Bread can be found in most Haitian Bakeries.

 Turkey Lunch Meat